corbado/example-passkeys-javascript/README.md

-# Complete passkeys integration example for plain Javascript with Corbado
+# Complete passkeys integration example for plain JavaScript with Corbado

-This is a sample implementation of the Corbado web component being integrated into a web application built with Javascript.
+This is a sample implementation of the Corbado web component being integrated into a web application built with JavaScript.

 ## File structure